tihawk/register-user/README.md

 ## To install:
 1. Download and extract into a folder
 1. Open a terminal in the folder
-1. Run `npm install -i` to install all dependencies
+1. Run `npm install` to install all dependencies

 ## To run:
 1. Run `npm start` to start the server.
 This should: